Azure-Samples/ASA-Samples-Restful-Application/README.md

 #### Expose RESTful APIs

-This section provides the steps to expose your RESTful APIs in Azure AD.
+This section provides the steps to expose your RESTful APIs in Microsoft Entra ID.

 1. Sign in to the [Azure portal](https://portal.azure.com/).

 1. If you have access to multiple tenants, use the **Directory + subscription** filter !["Screenshot of Directories + Subscriptions"](assets/portal-directory-subscription-filter.png) to select the tenant in which you want to register an application.

-1. Search for and Select **Azure Active Directory**.
+1. Search for and Select **Microsoft Entra ID**.

 1. Under **Manage**, select **App registrations** > **New registration**.

 1. Enter a name for your application in the **Name** field, for example `Todo`.
 Users of your app might see this name, and you can change it later.

-1. For **Supported account types**, select **Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts**.
+1. For **Supported account types**, select **Accounts in any organizational directory (Microsoft Entra ID tenant - Multitenant) and personal Microsoft accounts**.

 1. Select **Register** to create the application.